 Big Branch Falls

-Big Branch Falls is tucked away in the Green Mountain National Forest near Mount Tabor.
-It’s not well-marked, which means you’ll likely have the entire place to yourself—something that’s become increasingly rare in the Instagram age.
-I discovered this place thanks to a friendly hiker I met in Manchester.
+You’ll be welcomed by some amazing Cascade at Big Branch falls in Green Mountain National Forest.
+Since the place is not well-marked, you will likely have it to yourself.
+This has become increasingly rare these days, thanks to Instagram.
+I was directed here by a hiker that I met in Manchester.
 Trust me, it’s worth the effort.

 The trail isn’t long, but it’s rugged.
-You’ll need solid hiking boots and a willingness to get your feet wet crossing a few shallow brooks.
-But once you hear the rush of water and see the cascade dropping over mossy ledges, it’s all worth it.
+Wear good hiking boots, and you should be prepared to get your feet wet crossing a couple of brooks.
+However, the moment you hear the water rushing and see it tumbling over mossy ledges it’s all worth it.

 What I love most is how untouched it feels.
 No crowds, no signs, just you and the waterfall.
-Bring a small lunch and enjoy a quiet moment surrounded by nature.
+Pack a light lunch, and enjoy the moment in solitude.

-Getting There: From Route 7 in Danby, take Forest Road 10 to the Big Branch Picnic Area.
-The falls are about a 0.3-mile walk upstream.
+To get there from Route 7 in Danby, take Forest Road 10 to the Big Branch Picnic Area.
+You must walk upstream for around 0.3 miles to reach the falls.

 Falls of Lana

-Located in Salisbury near Lake Dunmore, Falls of Lana offers a true backcountry experience without being too difficult.
-The trail to the falls is part of the Moosalamoo National Recreation Area, and it winds through a peaceful forest filled with birch, maple, and oak trees.
+Falls of Lana, located in Salisbury and near Lake Dunmore, provides a true backcountry experience that is not too challenging.
+The path that leads to the waterfalls is located within the Moosalamoo National Recreation Area.
+Along it you will encounter numerous birch, maple and oak trees.

 What sets this place apart is its layered structure.
-You can view it from above, the side, or even hike down closer to the base.
-I went early on a foggy morning, and the mist gave the falls an ethereal vibe.
+You can take a closer look from the top, side or even hike down the base.
+I went early in a misty fog, which gave the falls an ethereal feel.
 It was one of the most peaceful mornings I’ve had outdoors.

 Mount Pisgah Trail

-Start from the North Trailhead and keep your eyes and ears open for these off-trail surprises.
+Begin at the North Trailhead and open your eyes and ears to exciting treats off-trail.
 But be cautious—some areas are slippery and unmarked.
+The West Lookout Overhang has the best view (good fall foliage & waterfall).

 Thundering Brook Falls Trail

-What makes Thundering Brook Falls unique is its accessibility.
-The boardwalk is wheelchair-friendly, stroller-compatible, and perfect for families.
+Thundering Brook Falls is a unique and quickly accessible waterfall.
+The boardwalk is good for wheelchair, stroller and family facilities.
 Yet, it still delivers big on the wow factor.
-The falls roar during spring thaw and become a tranquil flow in summer and autumn.
+The falls roar and tumble during the spring thaw while oozing quietly in summer and autumn.

 🗺️ Find it on Google Maps

 Timing is everything when chasing waterfalls.
-While Vermont’s falls are gorgeous year-round, certain seasons amplify their beauty.
-I’ve visited many of these spots multiple times a year, and here’s my honest take on when to go:
+Vermont’s waterfalls are pretty any time of year, but they are even more beautiful at certain times!
+I’ve been to many of these places multiple times a year and here’s my honest opinion of when to go.

 Spring (Late March–May)

 This is prime waterfall season.
-Snowmelt from the mountains feeds the streams, turning even modest waterfalls into powerful torrents.
+As the snow melts in the hills, even small waterfalls become raging torrents.
 It’s muddy, yes—but incredibly rewarding.

 Summer (June–August)